uqlibrary/reusable-webcomponents/README.md

 ## Reference Material

 - How slots work: <https://javascript.info/slots-composition>
-- Apply styles within the shadow dom from outside: <https://developer.mozilla.org/en-US/docs/Web/CSS/::part> (undocumented caveat: you can only style the item with the "part attribute" you cant style its descendants ie this doesn't work: `askus-button::part(askus) div#askus-label` you have to put the part="x" on the label element)
+- Apply styles within the shadow dom from outside: <https://developer.mozilla.org/en-US/docs/Web/CSS/::part>
+  - Undocumented caveat: You can only style the item with the "part attribute" you can't style its descendants like:

+    ```css
+    askus-button::part(askus) div#askus-label {
+      ...
+    }
+    ```

+    You have to put the `part="x"` on the label element.

 - [Lifecycle hooks in web components](https://ultimatecourses.com/blog/lifecycle-hooks-in-web-components)

 ## Setting up from the ITS Design System private packages